VoidDeficit/WebControlPC/README.md

 ### JSON API
 * The API is accessible through the "/state" endpoint, and clients can send a GET request to retrieve the current state of the server.
-* You can also sent data with a Json POST to set the PC state
+* You also can sent data with a Json POST request to set the PC state
 * The state is returned in JSON format.)

 # Credits